NYPL/ami-preservation/README.md

-# ami-handbooks
+# ami-preservation
 NYPL's Preservation of Audio and Moving Image (PAMI) team performs reformatting to provide long-term preservation and access for our audiovisla collections.

-This repository contains resources, tools, and scripts internal handbooks that describe the digitization, quality assurance, and quality control processes that comprise our AMI workflow.
+This repository contains the resources, tools, internal handbooks that support digitization, quality assurance, and quality control processes within the PAMI workflow.

-**Please continue to the [wiki](https://github.com/NYPL/ami-handbooks/wiki).**
+**Please continue to the [wiki](https://github.com/NYPL/ami-handbooks/wiki) to access PAMI handbooks.**